Cancer Treatment and Your Medical Aid

-Year in and year out medical aid members tend to over-look their scheme’s emails or printed documents that ask them to review their current plan and medical aid cover and amend as necessary.
+Year in and year out medical aid members tend to over-look their scheme’s emails or printed documents.
+These letters ask them to review their current plan and medical aid cover and amend as necessary.
 And with the risk of cancer being so high and the cancer treatment so very costly, both medical aid members and cancer patients cannot afford to be smug about the medical aid plan they choose.

-In December of each year, medical aids offer a window period whereby members can upgrade their plans and once that window closes members are not able to review their plans until the following December which means that upgrading in order to receive better cover for treatment such as lung cancer and breast cancer will have to be put on hold.
+In December of each year, medical aids offer a window period.
+This means members can upgrade their plans.
+And once that window closes members are not able to review their plans until the following December.
+That, in turn, means that upgrading in order to receive better cover for treatment, such as cancer, causes delays.

 When choosing medical aid plans it is important to consider exactly what the plan will cover as well as considering additional costs such as treatment for breast cancer and how much cover is afforded.

 Members should understand terms like “exclusions” and “biological therapies”.